Title Image

 1996

 TARUS introduced a bridge CMM with beams for the X, Y and Z axes fully constructed of carbon fiber composite material.
-Very large CMM volumes were achieved at lower cost.

 2001